top of page

 Respect and responsibility in the workplace

-We are all responsible for standing up against bullying, harassment, discrimination and violence.
+We are all responsible for standing up against bullying, harassment, discrimination, violence and victimisation.

 Under Work, Health and Safety and anti-discrimination laws, employers have a legal duty to provide a safe workplace.
 This includes protecting employees from physical and psychological harm, preventing serious incidents, and fostering a culture of respect.